SEACRY-LOVE/seacry-love.github.io/README.md

 Then visit your local version of the site at http://localhost:4000/

-At the same time, you are invited to join Peacera for developers at "https://gitter.im/peacerg/".
+At the same time, you are invited to join AYCHPI for developers at "https://gitter.im/peacerg/".